kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

 If this is not guaranteed, the system comes into a state where manual intervention (if necessary with a screwdriver or programming tool) is unavoidable.

 This stands in the way of (complete) automation of the overall system.
 For this reason, as much expert knowledge as possible about troubleshooting, conditioning, operational sequences, etc. must be made available as a functionality.
-This happens on the lowest level (near the hardware) and on all levels above, up to the highest level, where ideally only one switch chooses between the states "On" and "Off".
+This happens on the lowest level (near the hardware) and on all levels above, up to the highest level, where ideally only one switch chooses between the states "on" and "off".
+So every system must be designed and improved such that it is as complete as possible.

-In order to achieve this full automation, not only rules must be created that reliably recognize all states, but also regulations/procedures to achieve desired states (so-called "intentions").
+In order to achieve this full automation, not only rules must be created that reliably recognize all states, but also regulations/procedures to achieve desired states.
+Wee will call these procedures "intentions".
 These are usually instructions to the subsystems, which occur in a specific order and vary depending on the state of the system that has already been reached.

 The abundance of instructions for all components of the overall system to achieve a normal operating state can quickly become confusing and ultimately